Danilo-MB/series-app/README.md

 2. The devices used for testing the UI were:
  - Motorola G20 (physical device)
  - Pixel XL API 30 (Android Studio emulator)
 4. The UI was tested with the default screen configuration (default screen and font size).
-Different configurations may show sone sizing issues I´m planning to address soon.
+Different configurations may show some sizing issues I´m planning to address soon.